Email Marketing for Bootstrapped Startups: Lean Strategies That Actually Work

 Here's your actual action plan:

 Pick a free-tier email tool that integrates with your product.
 Set up one welcome email that tells new users what to expect.
 Build a 3-email onboarding sequence focused on getting users to their first win.
 Write one re-engagement email for users who go quiet.
+Set up dunning emails for failed payments.

 That's it.
-You can do this in a weekend, and then you can go back to building your product—which is what actually matters at this stage.
+You can do this in a weekend, and then you can go back to building your product---which is what actually matters at this stage.
 Email is a supporting player, not the star.
 Treat it accordingly.

 The bootstrapped journey is hard.
 Email marketing doesn't have to make it harder.
 Do the minimum that works, stay focused on the product, and build sophistication when you've earned it.